Our History

 1976–1997

+The refuge was deeply embedded in the broader women’s refuge movement.
 During the early years, residents were encouraged to participate in the running of the household, including weekly house meetings, reflecting the collective, community-driven model of refuge work at the time.
-The service operated with eight full-time workers, four days per week, and was deeply embedded in the broader women’s refuge movement.
+In August 1980 one of the original objectives of the founders was achieved when a group of ex-resident workers took over the day-to-day running of the refuge.

 In 1995, the refuge temporarily closed for renovations and underwent a significant restructure to better meet emerging community needs.
 New policies were introduced, including targeted employment of Aboriginal and Torres Strait Islander staff and workers from non-English-speaking backgrounds.
 MWR officially reopened on 26 April 1995, with strengthened governance and practice frameworks, including the introduction of staff supervision, an outreach program, and crisis accommodation rooms to support families and individuals with higher needs.
-Despite lower numbers during the closure period, by 1996 the refuge supported 390 women and children and hosted the NSW Women’s Refuge Movement Conference.
+In 1996 the refuge hosted the NSW Women’s Refuge Movement Conference.

-That same year, the refuge was deeply impacted by the murder of former resident Jean Lennon at Parramatta Family Law Court, a tragic event that underscored the very real dangers faced by women and children experiencing domestic violence and would later shape the identity and legacy of the service.
+That same year, the refuge was deeply impacted by the murder of former resident Jean Lennon at Parramatta Family Law Court, a tragic event that underscored the very real dangers faced by women and children experiencing domestic violence.

 The Middle Years